Welcome back! We are now reopen

 You can view our car parking map to find the closest location to park your car.
 Car parking prices may vary so please check the Tariff information on the councils website.
 The Erewash Borough Council town centre car parks are free for one hour.

 If you are planning a visit to the Erewash Museum, but are unsure how to find us you can use our route planner for directions.
 Click on 'Find us' on the homepage for more information on buses and train travel.

-- The museum has a very small car park- one space is available on site for Blue Badge holders – subject to availability.
+- The museum has a very small car park- one space is available next door for Blue Badge holders – subject to availability.